-While Paul McGrady was still attending Vanderbilt his parents moved from their farm in the Pennsylvania/Maryland area to a 75-acre farm in South Carolina.
+While Paul McGrady was still attending Vanderbilt, his parents moved from their farm in the Pennsylvania/Maryland area to a 75-acre farm in South Carolina.
 They had planned to just retire there, but Paul McGrady had become interested in Tennessee Walking Horses.
 So, Paul and his father began buying Tennessee Walkers, shipping them to South Carolina for his parents to raise and sell.
 The farm, 40 miles from the Atlantic coast, often held as many as 35 Tennessee Walking Horses.
-It was never much of a moneymaking business, but it became a very enjoyable hobby for Paul and his parents.
+It was never much of a money-making business, but it became a very enjoyable hobby for Paul and his parents.

-In August of 1956 Paul McGrady ventured into camping evangelism as chaplain of the Tennessee District boys' camp.
+In August of 1956, Paul McGrady ventured into camping evangelism as chaplain of the Tennessee District boys' camp.
 Camp meetings across the nation would eventually fill his summer calendar.
 As an evangelist, he began to walk up and down the auditorium aisles during altar calls, inviting people to come and pray.
-Using his broad smile, warm handshake, and natural diplomacy, his invitations brought hundreds streaming down aisles.
+Using his broad smile, a warm handshake, and natural diplomacy, his invitations brought hundreds streaming down aisles.
 He always asked them, "I'm not embarrassing you, am I?"
-The spring before his death he told one of his classes, "In all of the times I've asked that question, only one person has ever said, `Yes.' "
+The spring before his death he told one of his classes, "In all of the times I've asked that question, only one person has ever said, `Yes.'"

 His mother became ill.
 Without even a tissue analysis, the doctors' diagnosis was cancer in an advanced stage.
 Paul rushed from Tennessee to the South Carolina hospital.
 His mother was devoted to the church and was a great booster of Paul.

-Seeking for strength in that moment, McGrady did something that he did only occasionally thereafter in times of great stress.
+Seeking strength in that moment, McGrady did something that he did only occasionally thereafter in times of great stress.
 He let his Bible fall open and began reading, searching for a definite promise from God's Word.
 The pages fell open to the Psalms.
 He read the first page and went on to the second one.
-That second one contained the words of Psalms 91, which deals with the state of the godly.
+That second one contained the words of Psalm 91, which deals with the state of the godly.
 The last verse read, "With long life will I satisfy him, and show him my salvation."